szabrzyski/The-Force-Track/README.md

-## The Force Track
+# The Force Track

-A simple reporting system made with Laravel 9 and Vue 3.
+A simple reporting system.

-Features:
+## Technologies used

+- Laravel 9
+- Vue 3
+- Bootstrap 5
+- Font Awesome
+- Nginx
+- MariaDB
+- Redis
+- MailCatcher
+- Docker

+## Features

 - Browse issues using pagination and filter by status
 - Add new issues and comments